-In its Consolidated Investment Pool, as part of its endowment assets, the university has investments in one hundred twenty-three limited partnerships, limited companies, corporations, and limited liability corporations (LLCs).
+In its CIP, as part of its endowment assets, the university has investments in one hundred thirty-four limited partnerships, limited companies, corporations, and limited liability corporations (LLCs).

-The estimated fair value of these assets is \$642,416,464.41 at June 30, 2023.
+The estimated fair value of these assets is \$725,671,293.04 at June 30, 2024.

-Total capital contributions less return of capital equal \$526,354,517.46 at June 30, 2023.
+Total capital contributions less return of capital equal \$569,598,725.48 at June 30, 2024.

-The university believes that the carrying amount of its alternative investments is a reasonable estimate of fair value as of June 30, 2023.
+The university believes that the carrying amount of its alternative investments is a reasonable estimate of fair value as of June 30, 2024.
 Because these investments are not readily marketable, the estimated value is subject to uncertainty and, therefore, may differ from the value that would have been used had a ready market for the investments existed, and such differences could be material.
 These investments are made in accordance with the university's investment policy that approves the allocation of funds to various asset classes in order to ensure the proper level of diversification within the endowment pool.
 These investments (private capital investments and hedge funds) are designed to enhance diversification and provide reductions in overall portfolio volatility.
 These fair values are estimated by the general partner of each limited partnership or manager of each corporate entity using various valuation techniques.

 The methods and assumptions used in estimating fair value vary based upon the asset class, but uniformly all start with the latest audited financial statements for the funds.
 Most funds issue audited financial statements on a calendar year basis.
 Using those audited fair values as a beginning point, valuations are adjusted for net capital activity and marketplace considerations to ascertain the reasonableness of estimated fair values provided by the fund managers.
-Marketplace activity includes subsequent independent appraisals for private real estate assets, subsequent rounds of capital financings that include new investors for private/venture equity, and asset confirmations from brokers and fund administrators for hedge funds.
+Marketplace activity may include but are not limited to subsequent independent appraisals for private real estate assets, subsequent rounds of capital financings that include new investors for private/venture equity, and asset confirmations from brokers and fund administrators for hedge funds.